-A kit is mailed to each voter, not only to those agreed to be eligible, but also to those alleged to be eligible by any party.
+A kit is mailed to each voter whose name appears on the voter list, not only to those agreed to be eligible, but also to those where the parties have agreed or the Regional Director or Board has ordered may vote subject to challenge.

-The kit contains Form NLRB-4175 Instructions to Eligible Employees Voting by United States Mail.
+The kit contains Form NLRB-4175 Instructions to Eligible Employees Voting by Mail.
 Inserted on the bottom of the Instructions should be the name of a designated Regional Office employee, the return address, and the designated employee's telephone number.
 The designated Regional Office employee named in the Instructions as the contact person should be an individual who is readily available in the event voters attempt to contact him/her.
 If foreign language voters are involved and translations are being provided (Sec.
 11315.2), sufficient arrangements should also be made to deal appropriately with foreign language inquiries (Sec.
 11315.3).